onionshare/onionshare/README.md

 ## Quick Start

-Boot to Tails, setting an administrator password.
-Clone this repository.
-Install the dependencies:

-    sudo apt-get install python-flask

-Then run onionshare.py, and pass it a filename.
+You need to run this script as root, so make sure you set an administrator password when you boot Tails.
+Run onionshare.py, and pass it a filename.
 It will look something like this:

     amnesia@amnesia:~/Persistent/code/onionshare$ sudo ./onionshare.py ~/Persistent/file_to_send.gpg
     [sudo] password for amnesia: